gteza/dotfiles/README.md

 # dotfiles
-Hi from node-0.
-Trying to make ssh work.
+Hi from node-0. ssh working!
+Remember to clone from ssh and not https